HireVedant/HIreVedant/README.md

 - Tailwind CSS
 - Chart.js

-🔗 Repository:
+🔗 **Repository**
 https://github.com/HireVedant/Carbon_Footprint

 ---

 ## 🤖 AI Aggregator

-A collection of useful AI tools integrated into a single platform for productivity and learning.
+A collection of useful AI tools integrated into a single platform for productivity, development, and learning.

 ---